jeonghanlee/EPICS-env-distribution/README.md

-# ALS-U EPICS Environment Binary Distribution
+# EPICS Environment Binary Distribution

 This repository provides a pre-built binary distribution of the EPICS environment specifically designed for the Advanced Light Source Upgrade (ALS-U) project.

-This distribution simplifies setting up the required EPICS environment for developing and running IOCs  and client applications for ALS-U.
+This distribution simplifies setting up the required EPICS environment for developing and running IOCs and client applications.

 ## Source Repositories